 (a) Definitions.
 The terms used in this clause will have the same meaning as the terms defined in the clause titled Information Security – Definitions.

 (b) Legal mandates.
 Contractor will be permitted to use, disclose, or retain Government Information to the limited extent necessary to comply with any requirement imposed on Contractor by law.
-If it is necessary for Contractor to use, disclose, or retain Government Information in order to comply with a law, Contractor will provide using governmental unit with written notice, including a description of the circumstances and applicable law, in advance of such use, disclosure or retention except to the extent expressly prohibited by law.
+If it is necessary for Contractor to use, disclose, or retain Government Information in order to comply with a law, Contractor will provide PEBA with written notice, including a description of the circumstances and applicable law, in advance of such use, disclosure or retention except to the extent expressly prohibited by law.

 (c) Flow down.
 Any reference in this clause to Contractor also includes any Subcontractor at any tier.
-Contractor is responsible for, and will impose by agreement the requirements of this clause on, any other person or entity that contractor authorizes to take action related to Government Information.
+Contractor is responsible for, and will impose by agreement the requirements as least as secure as those of this clause on, any other person or entity that contractor authorizes to take action related to Government Information.

 (d) Collecting Information.
 Contractor must gather and maintain Government Information only to the minimum extent necessary to accomplish the work.